MeSukani/Flappy_Bird_3D/README.md

 # Flappy Bird 3D

 A simple 3D remake of the classic Flappy Bird game, built in Unity.
-Navigate a flying monster through pipes to score points while enjoying a basic 3D environment.
+Navigate a flying bird through pipes to score points while enjoying in a 3D environment instead of classic 2D.

 ---